zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

    * - ``lines``

        .. type:: array
-          :required: true
+          :required: false

      - An array of objects containing the order line details you want to create a shipment for.
-If you send an empty array, the entire order will be shipped.
+If you leave out this parameter, the entire order will be shipped.
 If the order is already partially shipped, any remaining lines will be shipped.

        .. list-table::
           :widths: auto